-I had no troubles on the bare wood on the top of my desk.
+I had no trouble on the bare wood on the top of my desk.
 But on the smooth, lacquered sides it went on irregular and stripy.

 Normally that is no problem at all, the first coat of finishing paint will take all that away.
 But not in the case of following it up with the chalk paint.
 Chalk paint is more transparent so I kept seeing the differences between the whiter and the less white bits underneath.
 Took me three layers to have an acceptable cover.

 Officially you don’t have to prime when you use AS chalk paint so with my desk I decided to faithfully follow the instructions I got from the supplier and not prime the piece first.

 It was no better…..

-It seemed as if the first layer had big troubles adhering to the lacquered and veneered piece, so I was left with visible brush strokes and an uneven finish.
+It seemed as if the first layer had big trouble adhering to the lacquered and veneered piece, so I was left with visible brush strokes and an uneven finish.
 But most of all I couldn’t get rid of the marks the brush left when I put it on the piece or when I changed directions with the brush.

 The image above is a really big close-up (and therefore a bit exaggerated) of what happened when I moved the brush in the opposite direction.
 The only way I could get rid of it was running the brush from one end with no hesitations to the other end.
 On the desk that was doable on a full length hutch that would be nearly impossible.

-My biggest problem when painting my desk, however was that the old white dissolved the old varnish and as a result I had a big yellow mess on my hands.
+My biggest problem when painting my desk was that the old white dissolved the old varnish and as a result, I had a big yellow mess on my hands.